gocodeup/intro-to-testing-js/README.md

 - Build up functionality one small piece at a time.
 - Commit your work to git at each step.
 - Refactor when appropriate
-- Repeat until the tests are robust and the function works as intended
+- Repeat until the tests are robust and the function works as intended.
 - Commit your work to git.

 ## Test Drive an `add` function